 Mail Log shows the recent email delivery attempts and the mail log details.
 Mail log entries are sorted by date with the most recent on top.
-You can select the number of emails to display in the queue.
-Possible values are 5, 10, 25, 50, or All emails.
+You can select the number of emails to display in the mail log.
+Possible values are 10, 25, 50, or 100 emails.